viavansi/cli-tools/script/Docker_tests/LinuxCompiler/README.md

 docker build -t <name> .
 ```

-Now you can used the image you built to compile your flutter project.
+Now you can use the image you built to compile your flutter project.
 Make sure you change `path/to/project` so that it points to your project (use absolute paths).
 Tell docker the `<name>`of the image you intend to use (the one we built in the previous step).
 ```bash
 docker run --rm -it -v path/to/project:/build --workdir /build <name> flutter build linux
 ```